 Every year, thousands of critically endangered species are ripped from the wild and slaughtered for their body parts.
 Pangolins, bears, tiger cubs, primates and countless other wild species suffer this gruesome fate.

-Other animals are shamefully abused and torn from their mothers’ sides as infants, terrified and bereft, and enslaved as ‘pets.’
+Other animals are shamefully abused and torn from their mothers’ sides as infants; terrified, bereft and enslaved as ‘pets.’

 Almost no wild animal in Southeast Asia is safe.
-From the very moment it is born, every helpless creature lives with the threat of poaching hanging over its head.
+From the very moment they are born, every helpless creature lives with the threat of poaching hanging over its head.

-There is only one hope for these terrified, tortured animal victims: your support today.
+There is only one hope for these terrified, tortured animal victims: your support today, Friend.
 Because together, we have the power to save them.

-LCTW has successfully rehabilitated and released over 400 animals into the natural, protected forest surrounding its sanctuary, and today has 250 animals in its care.
+LCTW has successfully rehabilitated and released over 400 animals into the natural, protected forest surrounding its sanctuary – including monkeys, jackals and critically endangered Sunda pangolins – and today has 250 animals in its care.

 But now, the threat has reached its doorstep.
 Poachers have started targeting the animals in the forest surrounding the sanctuary, and without vital equipment, our team is struggling to protect them.

-In Laos, animals are sold for their skins or as pets, such as this marbled cat (left) in an open market, waiting to be skinned or sold.
+In Laos, animals are sold for their skins or as pets: pictured here is a marbled cat in an open market, waiting to be skinned or sold.
 Credit: LCTW

-When poached, these animals face imprisonment, torture and probable death.
+When poached, these animals face imprisonment, torture and probable death – but there IS something we can do to stop this.

 Today, you can help keep them safe.